Ira Sprague Bowen: Life and work

 Bowen was the first director of the Palomar Observatory, serving from 1948 to 1964.

 Before his retirement in 1964 and even afterwards Bowen was involved in the improvement of the optical design of several large optical instruments, for example the 100 inch Irenee duPont at the Las Campanas Observatory.

 He is also known in the context of meteorology for the introduction of the Bowen ratio, which quantifies the ratio of sensible to latent heat over an evaporating surface.

 Honors

-Ira Sprague Bowen was elected to the U.S. National Academy of Sciences in 1936.
+Ira Sprague Bowen was elected to the U.S. National Academy of Sciences in 1936, the American Philosophical Society in 1940, and the American Academy of Arts and Sciences in 1950.